OpenGATE/Gate/docs/digitizer_and_detector_modeling.rst

    /gate/output/analysis/disable
    /gate/output/digi/disable

+.. _digitizer_modules-label:

 Digitizer modules
 -----------------

 The digitization consists of a series of signal processors.
 The output at each step along the series is defined as a *pulse*.
 At the end of the chain, the output *pulses* are named *singles*.
 These *Singles* realistically simulate the physical observables of a detector response to a particle interacting with it.
-An example is shown in figure 8.1.
+An example is shown in :numref:`Digitizer`.

 .. figure:: Digitizer.jpg
    :alt: Figure 1: Digitizer